Keeper Password Manager Review 2023

 8.0 / 10

 Cybersecurity starts with a solid password.
-Because one good password isn't enough, password managers help you safely keep track of all your strong passwords or beef up any weak passwords you might be using.
+Because one good password isn't enough, password managers help you safely keep track of all your passwords and strengthen any weak combinations you might be using.
 Keeper claims to be "the top-rated cybersecurity software."
-Below, we'll let you know whether we can attest to this, or if you should throw this one back.
+Below, we'll let you know whether this was our experience, or if you should throw this one back.

 What Is Keeper?